Jobs-to-be-done is a framework for describing why customers buy your product or service.

 For example, in our drill example, for hanging a picture, the gains could include impressing their friends or remembering important moments/people in their life.
 The pains to be avoided could include the mess made when drilling, or the risk of drilling in the wrong place.

-Jobs-to-be-done helps organisations to make sure their offering really satisfies the customers need as completely as it can.
+Jobs-to-be-done helps organisations to make sure their offering really satisfies the customer's need as completely as it can.
 It can be used to identify additional product or service features or new products and services that can be sold to existing customers.
 And it can be used to promote products and services more effectively.